mdn/content/files/en-us/web/css/@scroll-timeline/index.md

 - `source`

-  - : The scrollable element which scrolling position drives the progress of the timeline.
+  - : The scrollable element whose scrolling position drives the progress of the timeline.
 Can be:

     - `auto`